Automating Governing Knowledge Commons and Contextual Integrity (GKC-CI) Privacy Policy Annotations with Large Language Models: Introduction

 The continued importance of privacy policies has motivated substantial research into structured methods of privacy policy analysis.
 Some of these methods seek to provide clearer or more easily digestible information to consumers or developers~\cite{sadeh2013usable, angulo2012towards, brodie2006empirical, wilson2016creation}, while others facilitate academic studies of the policies themselves, their relation to company behavior, or to privacy regulation~\cite{liu2014step, winkler2016privacy, andow2019policylint, perez2018review, andow2020actions, tesfay2018privacyguide}.
 Both approaches often employ \textbf{annotation}---labeling relevant parts of privacy policy texts with metadata---as a primary technique.

 Early successful efforts involved annotating privacy policies with a large set of metadata tags~\cite{wilson2016creation}.
 A more recent approach~\cite{shvartzshnaider2019going} has leveraged the theory of \textbf{contextual integrity (CI)}~\cite{nissenbaum2009privacy} to annotate privacy policies.
 CI annotation uses a small set of theoretically grounded tags to facilitate comparative and longitudinal analysis of data handling practices and policy ambiguities~\cite{shvartzshnaider2019going}.
+Research using CI as a theoretical foundation is widespread across topics in security and privacy, human-computer interaction, formal modeling, and legal analysis~\cite{brehm2023understanding, apthorpe2019evaluating, 280276, shvartzshnaider2019vaccine, wijesekera2015android, datta2011understanding}.
+Unlike differential privacy and other \textit{probabilistic} privacy definitions, CI extends a \textit{normative} notion of privacy that is a more natural fit for natural language documents like privacy policies~\cite{nissenbaum2009privacy}.

-CI analysis is even more effective if expanded using the governing knowledge commons framework (GKC)~\cite{sanfilippo2018privacy, frischmann2014governing}.
+Recent work has shown that CI is even more effective if expanded using the governing knowledge commons framework (GKC)~\cite{sanfilippo2018privacy, frischmann2014governing}.
 GKC provides an institutional grammar for describing strategies, norms, and rules around shared knowledge resources.
-The unified \textbf{GKC-CI framework}~\cite{shvartzshnaider2022gkc} enables straightforward identification of privacy policy ambiguities that reduce interpretability and provide excessive leeway for behavior users may consider privacy-violating.
-GKC-CI also enables normative analyses of contextual information transfers and the rules-in-use and rules-on-the-books that govern data handling practices.
+The unified \textbf{GKC-CI framework}~\cite{shvartzshnaider2022gkc} (Section~\ref{sec:theory}) enables straightforward identification of privacy policy ambiguities that reduce interpretability and provide excessive leeway for behavior users may consider privacy-violating.
+GKC-CI also enables normative analyses of contextual information transfers, the rules-in-use, and the rules-on-the-books that govern data handling practices.